Frequently Asked Questions

 Will there be an ATM available?

-Our preferred method of payment is contactless or card, where possible to reduce the cash handling.
-Cash will also be accepted but please be aware that our ATM will not be in operation.
+Our method of payment is contactless or card.
+Cash will also be accepted if you do not have contactless or card facilities but please be aware that our ATM will not be in operation.

 Will I be able to place a bet?